Recovering the geometry of a flat spacetime from background radiation: The frequency function for spacetimes constructed from measured geodesic laminations

 \begin{remark} Any element of $\Gamma_0$ is the linear part of an affine transformation that preserves the regular domain $D$.
 So elements of $\Gamma_0$ are the linear parts of the elements in the isotropy group $G_0$ of $D$

-It should be remarked that in principle there are many subgroups $G'$ of $G_0$ (of finite index) such that $D/G'$ is a MGH spacetime with compact Cauchy surface.
-Clearly the intensity of an observer in $M$ is equal to the intensity function of some observer in such spacetimes.
+It should be noted that in principle there are many subgroups $G'$ of $G_0$ (of finite index) such that $D/G'$ is a MGH spacetime with compact Cauchy surface.
+Clearly the frequency function measured by an observer in $M$ is equal to the frequency function of some observer in such spacetimes.
 This suggests that an observer cannot precisely determine the group $G$ (or $\Gamma$), but only the group $\Gamma_0$.
-It should be also noted that in the generic case, $\Gamma=\Gamma_0$ and it does not contain proper cocompact subgroups. \end{remark}
+It should also be noted that in the generic case, $\Gamma=\Gamma_0$ and it does not contain proper cocompact subgroups. \end{remark}

 We say that a leaf $l$ of $\lambdat$ is {\it seen} by an observer $(p,v)$ if the intersection of $D$ with the support plane orthogonal to some point on $l$ intersects $I^-(p)$.
 Note that if $x,y\in l$, then the intersection of $D$ with the support plane orthogonal to $x$ is equal to the intersection of $D$ with the support plane orthogonal to $y$.